anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One fails forward toward success.
+Quote: To accomplish great things, we must dream as well as act.

-By: Charles F. Kettering
+By: Anatole France